 SteamWorld Dig: A Fistful of Dirt is a 2D platform mining adventure with strong Metroidvanian influences.
 Developed by Swedish team Image & Form it is the second installment in the SteamWorld franchise.
 With the announcement of SteamWorld Dig 2 it was good to see that the newest game in the series was instantly heading to Nintendo’s Switch on release (September 2017).
 Moving forward six months and it’s even better to see that A Fistful of Dirt has also made its way over to the new console.
 The game originally released for Nintendo 3DS in 2013 and quickly gained acclaim for its remarkable gameplay and mechanics helping to create an engrossing, atmospheric experience.
 It was subsequently released on all of the other major formats over the next couple of years.

-The game lasts around 5 hours for a complete playthough but depending on how adventurous you are will have an effect on the amount of upgrades you can purchase.
-On my first attempt there were a couple that I didn’t manage to obtain and instantly made me want to give it another shot.
+The game lasts around 5 hours for a complete playthrough but depending on how adventurous you are will have an effect on the number of upgrades you can purchase.
+On my first attempt, there were a couple that I didn’t manage to obtain and instantly made me want to give it another shot.
 My second play took a lot longer as I really wanted to find every last hidden item.
-There’s plenty of reasons to come back to SteamWorld time and time again, with many ways to play it’s really upto you what you take from the experience.
+There’s plenty of reasons to come back to SteamWorld time and time again, with many ways to play it’s really up to you what you take from the experience.

 SteamWorld Dig is brilliant, offering a rich world of steam-driven robots, inspired by Steampunk and Western themes.
 Gameplay is solid and highly addictive.
 It’s easy to see why it has been loved since its release back on the 3DS.
 It’s a shame that the Switch version doesn’t offer anything new or contain any additional content but that’s not really an issue.
 If playing for the first time or returning to SteamWorld Dig it comes highly recommended either way and should be a serious option for any Switch owner.